Collectics Variety

 The Handel Company ceased operation in 1936 as their designs succumbed to the new Art Deco aesthetic, but few other vintage lamps are as avidly collected today as the reverse painted and leaded lamps of Handel.

-Buy Handel, Pairpoint, Tiffany Studios, Roycroft, Stickley, and other fine period lamps and lighting on the Collectics Higher End Antiques pages, or search the entire site for great antiques, collectibles, and crafts for every collector!
+Buy Handel, Pairpoint, Tiffany Studios, Roycroft, Stickley, and other fine period lamps and lighting on the Collectics Fine Antiques pages, or search the entire site for great antiques, collectibles, and crafts for every collector!

 Sell or consign Handel, Pairpoint, Tiffany Studios, and other top vintage lamps and glass at Collectics, where we earn our customers' trust everyday!
 Read about our top performing national consignment program for estate and personal collections.